Move beyond "hit and hope" generation. A systematic workflow for using Suno AI to produce radio-ready tracks, from emotion mapping to stem mixing.

 Professional production isn't one step.
 It's a pipeline.
 We break it down into Ideation, Generation, and Refinement.

-Before you write a prompt, you need to map the "Soul Frequency" of the track.
+Before you write a prompt, you need to map the "Creative Frequency" of the track.
 AI is literal; humans are emotional.
 You must bridge the gap.

 Don't prompt: "Sad piano song."
 Prompt: "A melancholic ballad, intimate upright piano, damp room reverb, slow tempo 65bpm, lyrics about lost time, minor key, cinematic build."